-This then constituted Joseph Robinau’s experience when on 7 April 1691 the king appointed him “commandant in Acadia,” an appointment that he held until his death.
+This then constituted Joseph Robinau’s experience when, on 7 April 1691, the king appointed him “commandant in Acadia,” an appointment that he held until his death.
 In entrusting this role to him the king had given precise instructions as to the policy to be followed in this region.
-In a memoir from Louis XIV to Frontenac these instructions are summed up as follows: Villebon was “to take advantage of the favourable dispositions of the Canibats [the Abenaki Indians, allies of the French] towards serving His Majesty, of their hatred of the English and the proximity of the New England centres, to use them in waging continual and violent war against the aforementioned English, creating at the same time a diversion to secure Canada from their ventures. . . .”
+In a memoir from Louis XIV to Frontenac these instructions are summed up as follows: Villebon was “to take advantage of the favourable dispositions of the Canibats towards serving His Majesty, of their hatred of the English and the proximity of the New England centres, to use them in waging continual and violent war against the aforementioned English, creating at the same time a diversion to secure Canada from their ventures. . . .”
 During his stay in Paris Joseph Robinau had perhaps contributed to the decision by Versailles to maintain Acadia under French rule and to the elaboration of this strategy.
 In any event, equipped with the memoir addressed to Frontenac and with supplies and arms, he sailed again for Canada on the Soleil d’Afrique, commanded by Capt.
 Denys* de Bonaventure.
-After a stop at Quebec the sailing-ship went on its way towards Acadia.
+After a stop at Quebec the ship went on its way towards Acadia.
 In the Baie Française (Bay of Fundy) it met a Boston ship carrying the merchants John Nelson* and John Alden*, the latter’s son William, and Col. Edward Tyng.
 Bonaventure and Villebon succeeded in capturing the vessel.
 Subsequently they released John Alden to allow him to return to New England to negotiate an exchange of prisoners; they kept the other prisoners as hostages.
-At Port-Royal Joseph Robinau replaced the English flag by that of France.
-Not feeling strong enough however to defend the place against a new English attack, he made no changes in the administration that Phips had set up there.
+At Port-Royal Joseph Robinau replaced the English flag with that of France.
+Not feeling strong enough, however, to defend the place against a new English attack, he made no changes in the administration that Phips had set up there.
 The latter had entrusted Sergeant Charles La Tourasse with the command of Port-Royal.
-Knowing that he would defend the interest of the French settlers, Villebon left him in office, then went to set himself up at Jemseg.
+Knowing that he would defend the interest of the French settlers, Villebon left him in office and went to set himself up at Jemseg.

-Until the end of the war Villebon tried to carry out the royal policy by having New England harried incessantly by the Indians, among whom he enjoyed great prestige.
+Until the end of the war Villebon tried to carry out the royal policy by having New England harried incessantly by indigenous people, among whom he enjoyed great prestige.
 He was aided in this task by Abbé Louis-Pierre Thury and at times by Jean-Vincent d’Abbadie* de Saint-Castin.
 To thwart the policy of the French, Phips rebuilt, about 1692, Fort William Henry at Pemaquid and tried to win over the Abenakis to the cause of the English, without success however.
-Considering that he was faced with too great a threat at Jemseg, Villebon for his part built, farther up the Saint John River, another fort which he called Fort Saint-Joseph; this name did not last, for the fort was known rather under the name derived from the Indian: Naxouat (Nashwaak).
+Considering that he was faced with too great a threat at Jemseg, Villebon for his part built, farther up the Saint John River, another fort, which he called Fort Saint-Joseph; this name did not last, for the fort was known instead under the name Naxouat (Nashwaak).
 This was a period of various raids by both sides.
-The French pirate Pierre Maisonnat* dit Baptiste succeeded in capturing some enemy vessels; Benjamin Church* laid waste various regions, among them that of Beaubassin (Chignecto Bay), but his attempt to capture Villebon failed.
+The French pirate Pierre Maisonnat*, dit Baptiste, succeeded in capturing some enemy vessels; Benjamin Church* laid waste various regions, among them that of Beaubassin (Chignecto Bay), but his attempt to capture Villebon failed.
 The great event of this period was the capture in 1696 of Fort William Henry, with the help of Pierre Le Moyne* d’Iberville.